 What's the difference between OneClick and OverDrive?
 Should I use both?

-At the moment, our OneClick Digital service is audio only, but OverDrive has both e-audio and e-books (i.e., books for reading off a computer, e-reader, tablet, or phone).
-Each service offers a different selection of audio, so audio fans will want to use both.
+As of April 2014, OneClick Digital service and OverDrive have both e-audio and e-books (i.e., books for reading off a computer, e-reader, tablet, or phone).
+Each service offers a different selections of e-books and e-audio, so you will want to use both.